lwuar/warzone_backend/README.md

 # COMP 4521 Warzone Radar Backend

-This is the backend for Android APP Warzone Radar for course PA at HKUST COMP 4521.
+This is the documentation for backend for Android APP Warzone Radar for course PA at HKUST COMP 4521.

 ## Dependency

-Node.JS
+Node.JS:            v14.17.6

-MySQL DB/mariadb
+MySQL:           Ver 8.0.27 for Win64 on x86_64 (MySQL Community Server - GPL)

 ## Getting Started